Anwar al-Awlaki: Passport fraud issues

 ABC News reported in 2009 that the Joint Terrorism Task Force in San Diego disagreed with the decision to cancel the warrant.
 They were monitoring al-Awlaki and wanted to "look at him under a microscope".
 But U.S. Attorney Gaouette said that no objection had been raised to the rescinding of the warrant during a meeting that included Ray Fournier, the San Diego federal diplomatic security agent whose allegation had set in motion the effort to obtain a warrant.
 Gaouette said that if al-Awlaki had been convicted at the time, he would have faced about six months in custody.

 The New York Times suggested later that al-Awlaki had claimed birth in Yemen (his family's place of origin) to qualify for scholarship money granted to foreign citizens.
 U.S. congressman Frank R. Wolf (R-VA) wrote in May 2010 that by claiming to be foreign-born, al-Awlaki fraudulently obtained more than $20,000 in scholarship funds reserved for foreign students.

 While living in Northern Virginia, al-Awlaki visited Ali al-Timimi, later known as a radical Islamic cleric.
-Al-Timimi was convicted in 2005 and is now serving a life sentence for leading the Virginia Jihad Network, inciting Muslim followers to fight with the Taliban against the US.
+Al-Timimi was convicted in 2005 serving a life sentence for leading the Virginia Jihad Network, inciting Muslim followers to fight with the Taliban against the U.S. As of January 2026, his conviction was overturned by the Fourth Circuit Court of Appeals and Ali al-Timimi has been released from federal prison.